 Decision on this item is a legislative action.
+When the Planning Commission is acting on a legislative item it is acting as a recommending body to the County Commission.
 Legislative decisions have wide discretion.
 Examples of legislative actions are general plan, zoning map, and land use code amendments.
 Typically, the criterion for providing a recommendation on a legislative matter suggests a review for compatibility with the general plan and existing ordinances.